How to Perform a SEO Technical Audit: The Complete Guide

 What are the common mistakes made during technical audits?

 Failing to review links in a technical audit can have a number of consequences.
 Firstly, it can lead to broken links, which can create a frustrating user experience and stop the flow of link equity.
 Additionally, Google may view this as a sign that the page is outdated and unmaintained, resulting in a lower ranking.
-Secondly, it can result in 404 errors, which can hurt both the customer experience and search engine’s valuation of the website’s authority.
-Finally, redirects should be used sparingly and redirecting to the home page should be avoided if possible, as this can slow down page loading time and be counted twice by Google.
+Secondly, it can result in 404 errors, which can hurt both the customer experience and the search engine’s valuation of the website’s authority.
+Finally, redirects should be used sparingly, and redirecting to the home page should be avoided if possible, as this can slow down page loading time and be counted twice by Google.

 2. Poor site architecture

-The impact of a poor site architecture on a technical audit can be significant.
+The impact of poor site architecture on a technical audit can be significant.
 Search engines will have difficulty crawling and understanding the relationships between pages, making it harder for them to index your site correctly.
 This in turn can lead to low rankings or even complete exclusion from indexes.
 Furthermore, a poorly organized website can make it hard for users to navigate, leading to fewer visits and conversions.
 Issues such as deep site hierarchies, confusing navigation, and unoptimized URLs can all lead to a negative user experience, resulting in a lower ranking for your website.

 3. Site speed issues